 The Only Exercise Equipment Anyone Needs

-As I have told you before, weighted hands walking is the most efficient, safe and enjoyable exercise ever conceived.
+As I have told you before, weighted hands walking is the most efficient, safe and enjoyable activity ever conceived.

 It beats running, weightlifting, cycling, cross country skiing, basketball, martial arts, etc,etc.